 Stamp duty and Transfer Duty are the same thing however as Transfer Duty is used by the Queensland Office of State Revenue it is the more correct term.
 Registration Fees on the other hand are entirely different and are a separate fee charged by the Queensland Department of Resources and Mines (the ‘Titles office’) at the time of lodgement.
 Registration fees are based off the purchase price much the same as transfer duty however the amounts are significantly less.
 If you are obtaining finance to complete your purchase, then your bank will actually deduct the Registration Fees from your loan amount.
 Both Transfer duty and Registration Fees should be considered when preparing a budget for making an offer on a property.

 AFAD is short for Additional Foreign Acquirer Duty which is an additional duty that applies to buyers who are a foreign person or who are dealing with AFAD residential Land.
 You will incur AFAD if you are either a foreign individual, foreign corporation or the trustee of a foreign trust.
 A foreign individual is anyone who is not either an Australian Citizen or a permanent resident.
 There are special circumstances to consider when determining AFAD for a New Zealand Citizen using a special category visa.
 A corporation will be foreign if half of the ownership and controlling persons are foreign which is the same as foreign trusts.
-AFAD will be added ontop of the ordinary stamp duty amount and must be paid at the same time.
+AFAD will be added on top of the ordinary stamp duty amount and must be paid at the same time.

 If you require assistance calculating stamp duty or registration fees then do not hesitate to contact our office.